 On July 1, 2016, the Company, through Delaware River Partners LLC ("DRP"), a consolidated subsidiary, purchased the assets of Repauno, which consisted primarily of land, a storage cavern, and riparian rights for the acquired land, site improvements and rights.
-Currently there are no operational processes that could be applied to these assets that would result in outputs without significant green field development.
-The Company currently holds a 90% economic interest and a 100% voting interests in DRP.
+Upon acquisition there were no operational processes that could be applied to these assets that would result in outputs without significant green field development.
+The Company currently holds a 90% economic interest and a 100% voting interest in DRP.
 DRP is solely reliant on the Company to finance its activities and therefore is a VIE.
 The Company concluded it was the primary beneficiary; and accordingly, DRP has been presented on a consolidated basis in the accompanying financial statements.
 The Company has the right to purchase an additional 8% economic interest from the non-controlling party after the second anniversary but prior to the fifth year anniversary of the acquisition of Repauno.
-At the time of the purchase, the Company concluded that 8% of the 10% interest held by the non-controlling party does not share in the risks or rewards of true equity; and, therefore \$5,321 was recorded in other liabilities on the Company's Consolidated Balance Sheets.
-The remaining 2% economic non-controlling interest was valued at \$641 at the acquisition date.
+At the time of the purchase, the Company concluded that 8% of the 10% interest held by the non-controlling party does not share in the risks or rewards of true equity.